Telsey Advisory Group lifts Bath & Body Works Inc. [BBWI] price estimate. Who else is bullish?

-Bath & Body Works Inc. [NYSE: BBWI] jumped around 0.01 points on Wednesday, while shares priced at $34.21 at the close of the session, up 0.03%.
-The company report on September 6, 2022 that Bath & Body Works to Present at the Goldman Sachs 29th Annual Global Retailing Conference.
+Bath & Body Works Inc. [NYSE: BBWI] stock went on a downward path that fall over -2.37% on Wednesday, amounting to a one-week price decrease of less than -3.80%.
+The company report on October 17, 2022 that Bath & Body Works Launches MOXY.

 Top 5 Cheap Stocks to Own Right Now